Raleigh Pre-Sale Property Prep for Sellers & Agents

 What We Take On — and When to Call Someone Else

 Builder Bee Projects LLC focuses on insured residential improvement and project-support services for eligible projects under $40,000.
-Pre-sale prep fits squarely in that space: paint, flooring, cosmetic kitchen and bath refreshes, fixture swaps, punch-list repairs, and staging coordination don't require a major general contractor engagement to get right.
+Pre-sale prep fits squarely in that space: paint, flooring, cosmetic kitchen and bath refreshes, fixture swaps, small fix-it repairs, and staging help don't require hiring a major general contractor to get right.

 What falls outside our scope — and where you should involve properly qualified, licensed professionals regardless of project size:

-• Electrical panel work, rewiring, or any work that requires an electrical permit — consult a licensed NC electrician
+• Electrical breaker-box work, rewiring, or any work that requires an electrical permit — consult a licensed NC electrician

 • Plumbing work beyond fixture swaps — consult a licensed NC plumber